permutamario/math-visualizer/readme.md

 ### 1. Registration
 - Plugin is registered with the framework
 - Manifest is loaded
-- No initialization occurs yet
+- No activation occurs yet

 ### 2. Activation
 - Plugin is activated when selected by the user